Axiomatisation for an asynchronous epistemic logic with sending and receiving messages: Single-agent case

 We can now prove that in the language with only one agent, there is no formula that expresses the fact that the current history is the empty word $\epsilon$.

-\begin{proposition} There is no formula $\emp '$ in $\lang_{aa}(\lbrace a \rbrace)$ such that for all models $\ModelM$, all states $s\in W$ and all words $\alpha \in \Words$, $s,\epsilon \satisfies \langle \alpha \rangle \emp '$ if, and only if, $\alpha = \epsilon$. \end{proposition}
+\begin{proposition} There is no formula $\emp '$ in $\lang(\lbrace a \rbrace)$ such that for all models $\ModelM$, all states $s\in W$ and all words $\alpha \in \Words$, $s,\epsilon \satisfies \langle \alpha \rangle \emp '$ if and only if $\alpha = \epsilon$. \end{proposition}

-\begin{proof} Suppose that there is a formula $\emp' \in \lang_{aa}(\lbrace a\rbrace)$ such that for all models $\ModelM$, states $s\in W$ and words $\alpha$, $s,\epsilon \satisfies \langle \alpha \rangle \emp'$ if, and only if, $\alpha = \epsilon$.
+\begin{proof} Suppose that there is a formula $\emp' \in \lang(\lbrace a\rbrace)$ such that for all models $\ModelM$, states $s\in W$ and words $\alpha$, $s,\epsilon \satisfies \langle \alpha \rangle \emp'$ if and only if $\alpha = \epsilon$.
 Let $\ModelM$ be a model and $s\in W$ a state.
 By hypothesis $s,\epsilon \satisfies \emp'$.
 But since $\satisfies \phi \eq \langle \T a \rangle \phi$ for all formulas $\phi$, we get $s,\epsilon \satisfies \langle \T a \rangle \emp'$.
 But $\T a \neq \epsilon$: this contradicts the hypothesis.
 Hence, there is no such $\emp'$. \end{proof}

 Such a result relates to Lemma \ref{lemmaPiEpsilonWord} and Proposition \ref{propLinkValiditiesforAxiomatisation} that are crucial to implement the method we used to axiomatise AA$^\ast$.
-Indeed, $\AAstar$ exploits the possibility to go from any history $\alpha$ back to the empty history through formula $\emp$, precisely because $\langle \alpha \rangle \emp$ is satisfied if, and only if, $\alpha = \epsilon$.
+Indeed, $\AAstar$ exploits the possibility to go from any history $\alpha$ back to the empty history through formula $\emp$, precisely because $\langle \alpha \rangle \emp$ is satisfied if and only if $\alpha = \epsilon$.
 This way, we somehow reduced $\ast$-validites to $\epsilon$-validities.
 However, Proposition \ref{propNotExistPiSingleAgentCase} states that there is no formula in the language with only one agent that can play the same role as $\emp$ in the multi-agent case.
 Therefore, in the single-agent case, it is not possible to express the fact that the current history is empty.
 This is why we cannot directly adapt our axiomatisation to the single-agent case.
 Some other method would need to be employed here and the axiomatisation is left for future work.
 We expect that it is sufficient to replace $\emp$ by $[a]\F$ in that case.